Lula's sentence heads to appeal court

 Get key information on thousands of companies in Latin America, from projects, to contacts, shareholders, related news and more.

-The description contained in this profile was extracted directly from an official source and has not been edited or modified by BNamericas researchers, but may have been machine...
+- The description contained in this profile was taken directly from an official source and has not been edited or modified by BNamericas researchers, but may have been automatical...

-- Company: Wood Venezuela
+- Company: General Electric Venezuela (GE Venezuela)

-- Company: Omexom Colombia
+- Company: Hostdime Colombia